truongminhphung/Advance-House-Price-Prediction/README.md

  * [Directory Tree](#directory-tree)

 ## Overview
-this is a simple projects demonstrating the life cycle of an data science project i have learned.
+This is a simple projects demonstrating the life cycle of an data science project i have learned.

 ## Motivation
 After learning aspects of ML/DL, i want to apply what have i learned to specific project to reenforce my knowledge in ML/DL.